How to help your teen out of depression

 The teenage years can be complicated.
-Teens can deal with feelings of loneliness and the pressures of high school, all while trying to become their own person.
+Teens often deal with feelings of loneliness and the pressures of high school, all while trying to become their own person.
 This process of growing up can cause dramatic shifts in your teen’s mood.

 What is teen depression?